squirrel-prover/squirrel-prover/documentation/sphinx/source/doc-writing.rst

              .. example::

-                when proving an equivalence
+                When proving an equivalence
                 :g:`equiv(if phi then t1 else t2, if phi then u1 else u2)`
                 invoking ``nosimpl cs phi`` results in two subgoals:
                 :g:`equiv(phi, t1, u1)` and :g:`equiv(phi, t2, u2)`

-            .. exn:: Argument of cs should match a boolean
+            .. exn:: Argument of cs should match a boolean.
                :undocumented:

-            .. exn:: did not find any conditional to analyze
+            .. exn:: Did not find any conditional to analyze.
                :undocumented:

    .. tab:: Produces

-      .. tacn:: _cs @pattern {? in @natural}
+      .. tacn:: cs @pattern {? in @natural}
-         :name: _case_study_demo
+         :name: _ignore

          Performs case study on conditionals inside an equivalence.